 Maersk said it still aimed to spin off its oil drilling and oil supply services units before the end of the year.

-Before Thursday's results, Maersk shares had already fallen 29 percent from a July 2017 peak when optimism about freight rates and a turnaround in global container shipping began to fade.
+Maersk shares are down 29 percent from a July 2017 peak when optimism about freight rates and a turnaround in global container shipping began to fade.

-(Reporting by Jacob Gronholt-Pedersen; Additional reporting by Stine Jacobsen; Editing by Jason Neely and Susan Fenton)
+(Reporting by Jacob Gronholt-Pedersen; additional reporting by Stine Jacobsen; editing by Susan Fenton and Jason Neely)